Is Site Audit a Replacement for Semrush or Ahrefs?

 - Semrush Pro ($139/month): Keyword research, rank tracking, content ideas

-- Scan ($25/quarter): Quarterly technical audits to catch regressions
+- Site Audit ($50/quarter): Quarterly technical audits to catch regressions

 Why both?:

 - “Semrush is our daily SEO tool.
 But their site audit is too broad.
 It doesn’t catch schema optimization issues or advanced accessibility problems.
-We run Scan quarterly to make sure we haven’t broken anything technical while shipping new features.”
+We run Site Audit quarterly to make sure we haven’t broken anything technical while delivering new features.”

 Customer B: E-Commerce Site ($3M ARR)